gjpelletier/MLRegression/README.md

  - **elastic** - ElasticNetCV
  - **gbr** - GradientBoostingRegressor with user-specified hyper-parameters
  - **xgb** - XGBoostRegressor with user-specified hyper-parameters
- - **xgb_auto** - XGBoostRegressor with automatic calibration of the best hyper-parameters using optuna
+ - **xgb_auto** - XGBoostRegressor with automatic cross-validated calibration of the best hyper-parameters using optuna
  - **lgbm** - LGBMRegressor with user-specified hyper-parameters
  - **svr** - SVR - Epsilon-Support Vector Regression with user-specified hyper-parameters
  - **stacking** - StackingRegressor